kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

 ## Implementing a PartitionedDataset

+Before running Federated Learning, it’s common to pre-split the dataset for each client.
-By pre-splitting and saving the dataset in advance, the server or clients can retrieve data directly without needing to repartition it for every round.
+By saving these partitions ahead of time, your server or clients can simply load the data each round without re-partitioning.

-In BlazeFL, it is recommended to implement your dataset by extending the abstract class `PartitionedDataset`.
+In BlazeFL, we recommend extending the `PartitionedDataset` abstract class to create your own dataset class.

-For example, in DS-FL, you can implement the `DSFLPartitionedDataset` class as follows:
+For example, you can implement `DSFLPartitionedDataset` like this:

 ```python
 from blazefl.core import PartitionedDataset